Rules and Eligibility

 $400 To the 4 teams that make it to the Finals (to be used for continuing development)

-Applicants must be enrolled in an OSU degree-granting program and in good academic standing.
+Applicant teams must be led by a student (undergrad, grad, or postdoc qualifies) currently enrolled in an Oregon State University degree-granting program and in good academic standing.

 Who is eligible for this competition?